 A learning specialist is an instructor who is skilled and experienced in providing learning strategies to struggling students.
 These professionals work one-on-one or in small groups to give students intensive support.
 Often an expert in a number of subject areas, learning specialists present multisensory instruction, study strategies, memory techniques, metacognitive and focusing methods, and compensatory learning strategies.
 Many are versed in assistive technology, creating intervention plans, defining reasonable accommodations, and assisting students to with self-advocacy skills.
 Many learning specialists also offer reading, writing and/or math remediation as well as cognitive remedial training, homework help and direct communication with teachers and other professionals.
 Learning Specialists are educated in learning and cognition as well as alternative approaches to learning.
-Holding a degree in education as well as a master’s degree or doctorate in a field such as educational psychology, special education, neuropsychology, and or school psychology is optimal, however, there is no licensing requirements to use this title.
+Holding a degree in education as well as a master’s degree or doctorate in a field such as educational psychology, special education, neuropsychology, and or school psychology is optimal, however, there are no licensing requirements to use this title.

 8 Reasons to be a Learning Specialist

 - Learning specialists offer more services than a tutor.
-Instead of re-teaching academic content, learning specialists also teach advocacy techniques, executive functioning training, study skills, test taking strategies, memory strategies, metacognitive strategies and more.
+Instead of re-teaching academic content, learning specialists also teach advocacy techniques, executive functioning training, study skills, test-taking strategies, memory strategies, metacognitive strategies and more.

-- Learning specialists get more respect from parents, teachers and administrators.
+- Learning specialists get more respect from parents, teachers, and administrators.
 Therefore, it is easier to network and gain clientele.

-- You can service a larger population of learners, so you won’t have to worry about attracting enough students.
+- You can service a larger population of learners so you won’t have to worry about attracting enough students.